sisigitadi/PromptMatrix/README.md

 ## ✨ What's New in V6.2.1 (Content Update)

 This version focuses on refining the available text frameworks.
-*   **Content Update:** Added the "SPICE" framework to the Text Prompt Frameworks and removed the obsolete "RIDE" framework.
+*   **Content Update:** Re-added the "RIDE" framework and introduced the new "SPICE" framework to the Text Prompt Frameworks.
 *   **Version Update:** Application version updated to `V6.2.1`.

 ## ✨ What's New in V6.2.0 (UI/UX Fixes)